grosser/parallel_tests/Readme.md

         --first-is-1                 Use "1" as TEST_ENV_NUMBER to not reuse the default test environment --fail-fast                  Stop all groups when one group fails (best used with --test-options '--fail-fast' if supported
         --verbose                    Print debug output
-        --verbose-command            Displays the command that will be executed by each process and when there are failures displays the command executed by each process that failed
+        --verbose-command            Combines options --verbose-process-command and --verbose-rerun-command
-        --quiet                      Print only tests output
+        --verbose-process-command    Print the command that will be executed by each process before it begins --verbose-rerun-command      After a process fails, print the command executed by that process --quiet                      Print only tests output
     -v, --version                    Show Version
     -h, --help                       Show this.